honest comparison

 choose Junocal if

 UK and US boutique pilates, yoga, barre, and movement studios that originally adopted Glofox in the 2018-2022 period and have noticed the post-acquisition drift toward fitness-vertical features and PE-backed contract patterns.
 Studios with 1-5 instructors where transparent pricing, month-to-month flexibility, and Stripe Connect Standard direct matter operationally.
-Studios where the pilates-and-yoga-specific primitives (pick-a-spot for reformer, term-based 8-week courses, conditional intake with body-part injury capture) are operationally significant.
+Studios where the pilates-and-yoga-specific features (pick-a-spot for reformer, term-based 8-week courses, conditional intake that captures injuries by body part) matter day to day.
 Studios that don't need ABC Fitness Solutions ecosystem integrations (ClubReady, ABC Trainerize).

 choose Glofox if